Physical activity is a big part of our family’s life.

-Last week in my Lean365 online coaching group, two of the members mentioned CONSISTENCY as their “Strategy For Success” for the week.
+Last week, two of my Online Coaching clients mentioned CONSISTENCY as their “Strategy For Success” for the week.

 Being consistent is both a challenge and a necessity when striving for fat loss.
 Sure, you could diet yourself down by starving for a couple of months or overdoing the cardio, but it won’t be sustainable for you…and you’ll feel awful.

 My approach is lifestyle-based and that means that it includes solutions to all the day-to-day trials and tribulations of your career, family, and social life.

 Your fitness and nutrition plan needs to take into account your unique challenges or it won’t work.

 I know it’s hard to be consistent.
 You get all gung ho about planning your nutrition and exercising one moment and then another project drops into your lap at work or you need to travel more frequently.

 If you don’t keep the basic habits intact as you face your day-to-day challenges, you won’t be keep moving in the right direction.

 My focus has always been on making being lean sustainable.
 My Online Coaching Program is about learning what it takes (nutrition, exercise, and psychology and lifestyle) to get lean and then stay that way 365 days of the year.